mdr78/mdr78.github.io/_posts/2016-07-30-lte-modem-part-two.md

         recipes-kernel/linux/linux-yocto/nomodules.cfg
         recipes-kernel/linux/linux-yocto_4.4.bbappend

 If you dig in here, what you will find I am doing is adding kernel configuration fragments to the kernel build.
-These add support for  CDC MBIM, QMI WWAN and NATing to the Kernel's configuration.
+These add kernel support for CDC MBIM, QMI WWAN and NATing to the kernel's configuration.
 You will also find I have tweaked the packages that are bundled with `core-image-minimal`.

 	recipes-core/images
 	recipes-core/images/core-image-minimal.bbappend

-In the `core-image-minimal` bbappend I add a bunch of the usually suspects dropbear, usbutils etc. Two important packages to note are libmbim and libqmi, these add support for the CDC MBIM and QMI networking services.
+In the `core-image-minimal` bbappend I add a bunch of the usually suspects dropbear, usbutils etc, however two important packages that are added are libmbim and libqmi, these add support for the CDC MBIM and QMI networking services.

+# Enabling DHCP Server on the Ethernet Port #

 I add a `sysctl.conf` to turn on IP forwarding automatically on startup.